 - Keep your body near the workstation.

-- Get adequate room in your workspace so you can switch positions while working.
+- Get an adequate room in your workspace to switch positions while working.

 - When working, take a seat whenever you can, or at the very least when the task permits it.

 The comfort of standing is greatly influenced by the quality of the footwear and the type of flooring.
 Safety measures should be observed to avoid trips, slips, and falls.
 Here are some shoe-related dos and don’ts:

 - Don’t wear shoes that alter your foot’s form.

 - Choose footwear with a secure heel grip.
 The shoe will slip if the back is too wide or soft, resulting in instability and pain.

 - Put on footwear that gives your toes room to wiggle.
 Shoes that are too shallow or too thin cause discomfort and exhaustion.

 - Make sure your shoes have arch support.
 Inadequate arch support results in the flattening of the foot.